harryyiheyang/TGVIS/README.md

     prior.weight.theta: A vector of prior weights of gene-tissue pairs, which will be used as input in                     SuSiE.
 Default is rep(1/p,p) where p is the number of gene-tissue pairs.
 A                        proper weights could improve the calibration of SuSiE.

-    prior.weight.theta: A vector of prior weights of direct causal variants, which will be used as                        input in SuSiE.
+    prior.weight.gamma: A vector of prior weights of direct causal variants, which will be used as                        input in SuSiE.
 Default is rep(1/m,m) where m is the number of direct causal                      variant.
 A proper weights could improve the calibration of SuSiE.

 The output of `TGVIS` includes